Andorra Facts and Basics

 Towns and Villages

 Andorra is a very civalised place without being stuffy.
-There is a good range of accomodation, cafes, restaurants and bars and rpices are generally reasonable.
+There is a good range of accommodation, cafes, restaurants and bars and rpices are generally reasonable.
 The buildings are pretty; stone built with lots of dark wood and flower boxes.
 The captial city offers a huge range of shopping and some cultural events.